Margaret Long Wisdom High School: Post-1980s

-In the 2005–2006 school year, HISD was required to provide free tutoring to low income students at Lee because for three consecutive years, Lee did not meet academic targets, which were set by the federal No Child Left Behind act.
-During the school year, 2,912 students at Lee, Marshall Middle School, and Kay On-Going Education Center qualified for the tutoring.
+In the 2005–2006 school year, Houston ISD was required to provide free tutoring to low-income students at Lee because for three consecutive years, Lee did not meet the academic targets set by the federal No Child Left Behind act.
+2,912 students at Lee High School, Marshall Middle School, and Kay On-Going Education Center qualified for the tutoring.
 The tutoring, which covered the Texas Assessment of Knowledge and Skills (TAKS), began on February 4, 2006.
-On the three campuses, 74 students, 3% of the eligible students, enrolled in the tutoring program.
-Mercedes Alejandro of the group Parents for Public Schools accused HISD of not effectively communicating that the tutoring was available to the communities at the schools.
+On the three campuses, 74 students (3% of the eligible students) enrolled in the tutoring program.
+Mercedes Alejandro of the group Parents for Public Schools accused Houston ISD of not effectively communicating that the tutoring was available to the communities at the schools.

-In 2007, a study by Johns Hopkins University and the Associated Press referred to Lee among American high schools designated as "dropout factories", where at least 40% of the entering freshman class does not make it to their senior year.
+In 2007, a study by Johns Hopkins University and the Associated Press referred to Lee among American high schools designated as "dropout factories," where at least 40% of the entering freshman class does not make it to their senior year.

-YES Prep Lee, a charter middle school, was located inside the Lee High School campus; the school planned to expand to a six through 12 campus with 30 classrooms.
-In the summer of 2007 the school was established on the third floor of Lee High School.
-YES paid $65,000 annually to lease the space.
-YES intended to grow its school to around 700 students.
+In the summer of 2007, YES Prep Lee—a charter middle school—began leasing space on the third floor of Lee High School, paying $65,000 annually.
+YES Prep intended to grow its school to around 700 students in grades 6 through 12 with 30 classrooms.
 YES and charter officials wanted state officials to pass a bill allowing schools occupying the same campus to share test scores; the bill failed.

-In 2008 Bill Gates and Melinda Gates visited Lee and the YES Prep school inside Lee.
+In 2008, Bill Gates and Melinda Gates visited Lee and YES Prep.

-In December 2009, YES Prep moved all of the around 400 students in the Lee program off of the Lee campus.
-In January 2010 the board of YES Prep voted to terminate its partnership with Lee High School.
-YES Prep Lee, now YES Prep Gulfton, is no longer located inside Lee High School.
+In December 2009, YES Prep relocated all 400 students in the Lee program, and in January 2010 the board of YES Prep voted to terminate its partnership with Lee High School.
+YES Prep Lee is now called YES Prep Gulfton.

-In 2010, Amstutz stopped being the principal of Lee.
-HISD did not state whether his departure was voluntary or involuntary.
-Amstutz continued to be an employee of HISD.
+In 2010, Amstutz stopped being the principal of Lee but continued to be an employee of Houston ISD.
+Houston ISD did not state whether his departure was voluntary or involuntary.
 Paul Castro from Westside High School was transferred to become the new principal of Lee High School.
-Mimi Swartz of Texas Monthly described Castro was "popular and successful".
-He resigned after three months.
-Swartz stated that Castro leaving occurred after the HISD superintendent, Terry Grier, "was dismissive of [Castro] during a meeting".
+Mimi Swartz of Texas Monthly described Castro as "popular and successful."
+However, he resigned after only three months, reportedly (again from Swartz) because Houston ISD superintendent Terry Grier "was dismissive of [Castro] during a meeting."
 In April 2010 Grier announced that he had an improvement plan for Lee.
-Xochitl Rodriguez-Davila was promoted from HISD's Stonewall Jackson Middle School leader to become Robert E. Lee's 18th principal (its 14th since 1990) in July 2010.
+Xochitl Rodriguez-Davila was promoted from Houston ISD's Stonewall Jackson Middle School leader to Lee's 18th principal (its 14th since 1990) in July 2010.

-During that summer Newsweek ranked Lee HS among the "America's Best High Schools" list.
+During that summer Newsweek ranked Lee among "America's Best High Schools."

-The HISD board voted to give the school its current name in 2016.
+The Houston ISD board voted to give the school its current name in 2016.